jim3/Network-Packet-Analyzer/README.md

 [MongoDB Atlas](https://www.mongodb.com/atlas) is how the table gets populated.
 It reads from the last packet in the collection and Express renders it to the `/api/packetdata` endpoint.
 See examples of it at the bottom of the README.md

-From here on out, I mainly want to improve the code and focus on database portion of the project.
+From here on out, I mainly want to improve the code and focus on the database portion of the project.
 This project is a work-in-progress so it's not stable...and honestly, this is more of a learning exercise than anything.

 ## Getting Started